mrcslws/ipython-web-graphics-example/README.md

 ~~~

 You can post your notebooks online, and they'll just work.
+Here's an example: [https://mrcslws.github.io/ipython-web-graphics-example/example.html](https://mrcslws.github.io/ipython-web-graphics-example/example.html).

 Anyone who wants to generate this graphics themselves just needs to install your foobar package.
-Put it on pypi and have them run `pip install foobar`.
+Put it on pypi and have them run `pip install foobar`, substituting your own package name.